uva-cs/ugrads.cs/content/pages/home.md

 save_as: index.html
 sortorder: 1

-This page contains the links that are releavant for undergraduate majors in Computer Science.
+This page contains the links that are releavant for undergraduate majors in Computer Science and Computer Engineering.

 Fall 2017 specific links
 ------------------------